Chart Color Schemes

 The level of general health in Pinjarra Hills - Pullenvale is notably higher than the national average with both young and old age cohorts seeing low prevalence of common health conditions

-Pinjarra Hills - Pullenvale shows superior health outcomes for both youth and elderly residents, with low prevalence of common conditions.
-Approximately 73% of its total population of 4,276 have private health cover, significantly higher than the national average of 55.3%.
+Pinjarra Hills - Pullenvale shows superior health outcomes for both younger and older age groups, with low prevalence of common health conditions.
+Approximately 73% of its total population of 4,276 people have private health cover, significantly higher than the national average of 55.3%.

 Frequently Asked Questions - Health